Skip to main content

 Example Flow

-AI Platform → Start Logic document execution
+AI Platform → Start Logic agent execution

 Logic MCP → Returns execution_id: "exec_abc123"